gohugoio/hugo/content/en/commands/hugo_server.md

       --printMemoryUsage       print memory usage to screen at intervals --printPathWarnings      print warnings on duplicate target paths etc.
       --printUnusedTemplates   print warnings on unused templates.
-      --renderStaticToDisk     serve static files from disk and dynamic files from memory --renderToDisk           serve all files from disk (default is from memory) --templateMetrics        display metrics about template executions
+      --renderToDisk           render to Destination path (default is render to memory & serve from there) --templateMetrics        display metrics about template executions
       --templateMetricsHints   calculate some improvement hints when combined with --templateMetrics -t, --theme strings          themes to use (located in /themes/THEMENAME/)